hazelcast/hazelcast-reference-manual/src/GettingStarted/InstallingHazelcast.md

 ## Installation

-The following sections explains the installation of Hazelcast and Hazelcast Enterprise.
+The following sections explain the installation of Hazelcast and Hazelcast Enterprise.

 ### Hazelcast